ontikus/ontikus.github.io/_posts/2020-11-22-talking-to-strangers.md

 * Who is Malcolm Gladwell and why i read this book?

-A couple of years back, I was about to board a plane with no forms of entertainment at hand, and I was sure that I would not be able to sleep for even one minute during my 3 hour flight.
+A couple of years ago, I was about to board a plane with no forms of entertainment at hand, and I was sure that I would not be able to sleep for even one minute during my 3 hour flight.
 So, I picked up the book with the most interesting title- [Outliers: The story of success](https://www.gladwellbooks.com/titles/malcolm-gladwell/outliers/9780316040341/) I could find at the airport bookstore.
 It turned out to be a great book and changed my view on many events in the world and my definition of success.
-That's how I found out about Malcolm Gladwell.
+That's how I found out about [Malcolm Gladwell](https://en.wikipedia.org/wiki/Malcolm_Gladwell).

-In his most recent book, he talks about the famous case of [Sandra Bland](https://en.wikipedia.org/wiki/Death_of_Sandra_Bland), a black woman who committed suicide in a Texas jail 3 days after she was arrested at a traffic stop.
+In his most recent book, Talking to Strangsers, he talks about the famous case of [Sandra Bland](https://en.wikipedia.org/wiki/Death_of_Sandra_Bland), a black woman who committed suicide in a Texas jail 3 days after she was arrested at a traffic stop.
+The central idea of the book is that we suffer from biases when we are communicating with strangers, and we are not aware of those shortcomings.
+He explains the 3 biases with striking examples ranging from CIA double agents to poet Sylvia Plath.
+In the final chapter, we turn to the Sandra Bland case once again, now equipped to understand what really went wrong in the interaction of Sandra Bland with the police officer.
-* What this book is about?
-* Short summary of all the chapters.
-* Conclusion

-1. CUE - Buna **tetik** diyebiliriz.
-Bizi o davranışa iten tetikleyici olay.
-Alkolikler için mesela kötü bir haber almak olabilir.
-Veya kötü yemek alışkanlıkları olan birisi için işine giderken taze çörek kokan bir tezgahın önünden geçmek.

-2. ROUTINE - Bu yaptığımız davranışın kendisi.
-Yukarıdaki örneklerden devam edersek içki içmek veya çörekçiden çörek alıp mideye indirmek.

-3. REWARD - **Ödül** yani yaptığımız davranıştan aldığımız tatmin ve keyif.
-Kötü haber alıp bununla baş etmekte zorlanan alkoliğin içki içtikten sonra dünyadan ve sorunlarından uzaklaşması.
-Veya çörekçi için çöreği yediğindeki lezzet ve insülin sarhoşluğu.

-## Bir alışkanlık nasıl değişebilir?
-Alışkanlıklarımızdan malesef tamamen kurtulamıyoruz.
-Yani bir alışkanlığı yok etmek mümkün değil.
-Sadece alışkanlığı değiştirebiliyoruz.
-Bunun da yolu ROUTINE kısmını değiştirmek.
-Bir alışkanlığı yaratan CUE'yu veya ondan aldığımız REWARD'u değiştirmek mümkün değil.
-Sadece ortadaki ROUTINE'i bir başka ROUTINE ile değiştirebiliriz.
-Mesela bir alkolik kendini her içki içmek isterken bulduğunda koşuya çıkabilir.
-Yani kötü bir davranışı iyisiyle değiştirerek kötü alışkanlığından kurtulabilir.
-O bakımdan eğer kötü bir alışkanlığımızı değiştirmek istiyorsak hayatımızda alışkanlıklarımızı tetikleyen CUE'ları ve hangi ödüllerin peşinde koştuğumuzu belirlememiz lazım.
-Daha sonra bu tetikler ve ödüllerin arasındaki kötü davranışı bir başkasıyla değiştirebiliriz.

-## Özetlemek gerekirse:
+## Chapter 1
-* Alışkanlıklar tetik, rutin ve ödülden oluşur.
-Kötü alışkanlığı iyiye çevirmek için tek bir yol var: tetik ve ödülü ellemeyip rutini değiştirmek.
-* Kötü alışkanlığı yenmek için beyninizin sürekli tatmin etmek istediği ödül ihtiyacını belirleyin.
-Bu ödül nedir ve bu ödül isteğini tetikleyen olay nedir?
-Bu ikisini bulduktan sonra bunları size veren başka bir rutin ile eski kötü rutininizi değiş tokuş yapın
-* Alışkanlıkların kalıcı olması için bazı şeylere dikkat etmek gerekiyor
-     * Değişikliğin kalıcı olacağına dair inancınızın tam olması.
-Bunu sağlamak için bir gruptan, aile bireylerinden, veya iyi bir dosttan destek almak tavsiye ediliyor.
-     * Kötü alışkanlığımızı iyisiyle değiştirip bir süre devam etsek bile zor bir durumla karşılaştığımızda yine eskiye döneceğiz.
-Bunu engellemek için o zor anları önceden bir liste haline getirip o anlar geldiğinde ne yapacağımızı bir plana dökmeliyiz.
-     * Anahtar alışkanlıklar: her alışkanlık eşit değil.
-Bazı alışkanlıklarımız hayatımızda çok kritik yere sahip.
-Bu alışkanlıkları düzelirse hayatımızın diğer alakasız kısımları da otomatik olarak düzelebilir.
+A Cuban spy defects to the US, and starts talking.
+He tells the officers at CIA, that almost every spy that worked for CIA in Cuba at the time was in fact a double agent feeding the information that was fabricated by Cuban officials and approved by Fidel Castro.
+For years, even the best agents in CIA had no idea.
+This situation was not an isolated case.
+Over the years, CIA faced many embarrasing strories involving double agents in many parts of the world.

+>Why can't we tell when a stranger in front of us is lying to our face?

+## Getting to know der Fuhrer
+Many high-ranking officials and politicians, including the then Prime Minister of England, repeatedly met with Hitler and spent much time with him.
+But almost all of them misjudged his intentions about invading Chekoslovakia.
+After each meeting, they believed that Hitler is a reasonable man, he does not want to enter into war.

+In fact, the people who followed Hitler from the news and other intelligence reports had much better view of his intentions than the people who spent time with him face to face.
+When people meet with strangers, they think they can discover the stanger's intentions, and make out if he's lying or not.
+But, that is almost never the case as this book tries to prove.

+When judges decide if they should set a high bail, or release the defendant, they misjudge most of the time how likely the defendent is to commit another crime while he/she is outside.
+Similarly, orchestras make better hiring decisions if they audition the candidates behind screens.
+In other words, seeing the musicians or the defendant does not help, but hurt the decision-making.

+> We have a conviction that we know others better than others know us.
+We think we can easily see into people with just minimal clues.
+We are very quick to judge strangers.
+But, strangers are not easy.

+## Default to truth

+One of the best and the brightest Cuba analysts in the CIA also turned out to be a double agent.
+Once again, for years no one saw it coming.
+Even though there were many warnings and red flags about her, the management chose to ignore and explain them away.

+Here the book talks about an experiment made by [Tim Levine](http://timothy-levine.squarespace.com/deception/).
+The experiment set up entices the subjects to cheat, then interrogate them about the cheating.
+Then, another set of subjects watch the interrogation videos and decide who among the videos lied and who told the truth.